 The Department of Housing and Residence Life provides the Osprey Clubhouse, Osprey Fountains, and The Flats at UNF's pools, lazy river, and spa as an amenity to residents.
 As such, residents using these complexes should treat them with respect for others to use in the same manner.
-The pools at the Fountains, Flats, and Clubhouse, and the Fountains Lazy River are open from 7:00AM to 10:00PM each day.
+The pools at the Fountains, Flats, and Clubhouse, and the Fountains Lazy River are open from 8:00AM to 10:00PM each day.

-- P3.1 Damage and/or improper use of pool equipment (nets, safety chairs, flotations devices, etc.) is not permitted. - P3.2 Residents are responsible for abiding by the following rules: - Osprey Clubhouse is available for UNF students - Osprey Fountains pool and lazy river are for Osprey Fountains residents and accompanied guests only - No lifeguard on duty, swim at your own risk - No smoking in the pool or surrounding deck area - Shower before entering the pool

-- No person under the age of 17

-- Proper swim attire is always required

-- No glass or animals in the pool or on the pool deck

-- Persons under the influence of alcohol or drugs may not use the pool

-- No running or horseplay in the pool area

-- Pool furniture must remain on the pool deck

-- Residence Life policies are in effect

-- No diving or flips

-- Prolonged breath holding is dangerous and strictly prohibited

-- No chewing gum

-- Exit the pool if thunder is heard or lightning is seen

-- Persons with open wounds are not permitted in the water

-- Maximum pool load per pool and pool deck area:

-- o Osprey Clubhouse is 70 people

-- Osprey Fountains is 60 people

-- o Osprey Fountains lazy river is 40 people
+- P3.1 Damage and/or improper use of pool equipment (nets, safety chairs, flotations devices, etc.) is not permitted. - P3.2 Residents are responsible for abiding by the following rules: - Osprey Clubhouse is available for UNF students - Osprey Fountains pool and lazy river are for Osprey Fountains residents, Osprey Ridge residents, and their guests - The Flats at UNF pool is for The Flats at UNF residents and their quests - No lifeguard on duty, swim at your own risk - No smoking in the pool or surrounding deck area - Shower before entering the pool - No person under the age of 17 - Proper swim attire is required - No glass or animals in the pool or on the pool deck - Persons under the influence of alcohol or drugs may not use the pool - No running or horseplay in the pool area - Pool furniture must remain on the pool deck - Residence Life policies are in effect - No diving or flips - Prolonged breath holding is dangerous and strictly prohibited - No chewing gum - Exit the pool if thunder is heard or lightning is seen - Persons with open wounds are not permitted in the water - Maximum pool load per pool and pool deck area: - Osprey Clubhouse is 70 people - Osprey Fountains is 60 people - Osprey Fountains lazy river is 40 people

-- o The Flats at UNF is 21 people

-- o The Flats at UNF Spa is 7 people

-- Each resident is allowed to have up to two accompanying guests in the pool area.
-Exceeding the maximum number of guests per resident in the pool area is not permitted.
+- The Flats at UNF is 21 people - Each resident is allowed to have up to two accompanying guests in the pool area.
+Exceeding the maximum number of guests per resident in the pool area is not permitted. - All individuals are expected to behave in a manner that is respectful to others and appropriate for a shared community space.